devchallenges-io/curriculum/2-responsive-web/1-html-css/5-css-position.md

-# Master CSS Positioning: A Step-by-Step Tutorial for Beginners
+# Master CSS Positioning: A Step-by-Step lesson for Beginners

 ## Introduction

 CSS positioning is a fundamental concept in web design that allows developers to control the layout of HTML elements on a page.
 For beginners, understanding CSS positioning is crucial for creating responsive and visually appealing websites.
-This tutorial will guide you through the different position values in CSS:
+This lesson will guide you through the different position values in CSS:

 - **Static Positioning**: Elements are positioned normally within the document flow.
 - **Relative Positioning**: Elements remain in the document flow but can be adjusted using additional properties.